 1964: The Supremes recorded “Come See About Me” at Hitsville U.S.A. for Motown Records.
-The single became the group’s third of five consecutively releases to go to #1 on the Billboard pop chart.
+The single became the group’s third of five consecutive releases to reach #1 on the Billboard Hot 100.

-1964: The Beach Boys released their sixth album and second of 1964, All Summer Long.
-The album’s sessions were recorded in the aftermath of the British Invasion and mark a major turning point in both the Beach Boys’ career, and in bandleader and primary songwriter Brian Wilson as an artist.
-All Summer Long was also the group’s final album to celebrate California beach culture, with only one song, “Don’t Back Down,” explicitly referencing surfing.
+1964: The Beach Boys released their sixth studio album and second of 1964, All Summer Long.
+The album’s sessions were recorded in the aftermath of the British Invasion, marking a major turning point in the group’s career, and in bandleader and primary songwriter Brian Wilson as an artist.
+All Summer Long was to be their final album which celebrated in beach culture.

 1974: Eric Clapton’s version of Bob Marley’s “I Shot the Sheriff” entered the Billboard Hot 100 chart.
-By mid September, the song became Clapton’s first solo #1 single in the US.
+By mid September, it became Clapton’s first solo #1 single in the US.

 1977: After a massive blackout hit New York City, NRBQ played an all-acoustic set at The Bottom Line club with flashlights taped to their microphone stands.